Genomics of Adaptation and Speciation

 Each student selects a topic according to her/his own research interests, selects a paper from a suggested list or equivalent, and will

 3 ECTS, 2 SWS

-In order to pass, students have to attend to at least 11 of the 12 sessions and lead the discussion of one paper (i.e. presentation of an article).
+In order to pass, students can miss a maximum of 1 session, and lead the discussion of one paper (i.e. presentation of an article).